Leadership core: History

 In June 1989, shortly following the military's advance on Beijing to quell the protests, Deng said to other party leaders, "every leadership collective must have a core; a leading collective without a core is unreliable."
-Ostensibly, Deng was making a reference to the diffusion of power in the 1980s having led to the undesirable result of an open schism between party leaders at a time of crisis.
+Ostensibly, Deng was making a reference to the diffusion of power after the death of Mao.
 In response, Deng declared, Jiang Zemin would become the core of the "third generation" of Communist Party leaders.
-Jiang was referred to as a "core" in official documentation for the first time on November 9, 1989, at the closing of the Fifth Plenum of the 13th Central Committee, which called for the party to "closely rally around the party center with Jiang Zemin as its core."
+Jiang was referred to as a "core" in official documentation for the first time on November 9, 1989, at the closing of the Fifth Plenum of the 13th Central Committee.
+Deng called for the party leaders to "closely rally around the party center with Jiang Zemin as its core."
 The phrase was then oft-repeated as a familiar slogan in official party documentation thereafter, until the succession of Hu Jintao as party leader in 2002.

 Upon Hu's taking on the titles of the party and the state, Jiang refused to relinquish the chairmanship of the Central Military Commission until 2005, in a move that paralleled Deng holding the title in the 1980s, when the party was nominally run by other people.
 However, Jiang lacked Deng's clout, and was criticized by some members of the party for overstaying his term and meddling in the affairs of his successor.
 Jiang had stacked the Politburo Standing Committee, which made decisions based on consensus, with his own allies, constraining Hu's authority.
 Hu was therefore largely seen as a "first-among-equals" figure with his Standing Committee colleagues.
 Not only could he not rule by fiat, but that he never earned recognition as "core" was also a signal that he possibly even lacked the power of arbitration that was normally accorded to a "core" figure.
 In this leadership collective, Hu was never referred to explicitly as the new "core" of the party.
 Instead, the party documents used the phrase, "united around the party center with Comrade Hu Jintao as General Secretary."

 Xi Jinping succeeded Hu as General Secretary in 2012.
 He embarked on a series of bold programs to eliminate corruption and reform the economy.
 By 2016, his pre-eminent status became widely understood and many provincial party chiefs began declaring fealty to him and again invoking the term "leadership core".
-Xi's official status as the "core" was announced at a gathering of the Central Committee later that year.
+Xi's official status as the "core" was announced at a gathering of the sixth plenary session of the 18th Central Committee that year.